Medical marijuana laws in the United States

 Note: In many states, you must be a resident to receive a medical cannabis card that is valid within that state.
 Some dispensaries will accept valid, out-of-state cards—check the section above to find out which states have reciprocity laws.

 As with any prescribed medication, you’ll need a reason for a doctor to recommend medical cannabis.
 Each state has a specific set of ailments that can be legally treated with cannabis.
 These are called “qualifying conditions,” and you can find out which ones your state has approved by navigating to its legalization page linked in the above table.

 Common approved medical conditions include cancer, pain, glaucoma, HIV/AIDS, PTSD, fibromyalgia, Crohn’s disease, and multiple sclerosis—however, in most states, the list of qualifying conditions is considerably lengthier.

 Step 2: Get your medical cannabis card

 Once you’ve determined that you qualify for a cannabis authorization in your state, it’s time to locate a doctor permitted to prescribe cannabis.
 Ask your doctor if he or she is comfortable recommending medical marijuana, or if you can receive a referral to a medical professional who issues authorizations.
 (You can also check Leafly’s doctor locator to see if there’s a provider nearby.)

 Step 3: Find a cannabis dispensary near you

-Note: Remember to bring your medical cannabis card with you to every dispensary visit.
-Most shops will need to check it upon entry, even if they have your authorization already on file.
+Note: Remember to bring your medical cannabis card with you on every dispensary visit.
+Most shops will need to check it upon entry, even if they already have your authorization on file.

 With your medical card in hand, you’re now ready to explore dispensaries near you.
 Use Leafly’s dispensary locator tool for a bird’s eye view of stores nearby—just be sure to filter for medical dispensaries if you live in a state with separate recreational and medical licensed stores.